xflipperkast/PVZ2_NX/README.md

 ```

 > Some source-only development packages do not include the original Makefile, linker configuration, or `elf2nro` setup.
 > If they are missing, use the build files from your existing working `pvz2_nx` environment.
-(HOLD R when opening homebrew manu true a game) applet mode does NOT work propperly
+(HOLD R when opening homebrew menu true a game or run directly as a forwarded app) applet mode does NOT work propperly

 ---